-Advanced Domain Intelligence for Security: Passive DNS, WHOIS & Threat Hunting
+Advanced Domain Intelligence for Security: Passive DNS, WHOIS and Threat Hunting

 In the modern threat landscape, the domain name is the silent anchor of digital infrastructure.
-While many security teams focus on endpoint detection or network perimeter defense, domain intelligence offers a critical proactive advantage: visibility into adversarial infrastructure before it's weaponized.
+While many security teams focus on endpoint detection or network perimeter defense, domain intelligence offers a critical proactive advantage: visibility into adversary infrastructure before it is weaponized.

 Why Domain Intelligence Matters in Cybersecurity

-Attackers maintain persistent infrastructure to support campaigns.
-A ransomware gang might operate from dozens of domains but rotate the IP addresses daily.
+Attackers maintain persistent infrastructure to support their campaigns.
+A ransomware gang might operate from dozens of domains but rotate IP addresses daily.
 A phishing operation might use similar patterns across multiple registrants.
-A nation-state infrastructure might share hosting providers with other operations.
+Nation-state infrastructure might share hosting providers with other operations.
 By mastering domain intelligence, analysts can:

-Passive DNS (pDNS) is a repository of historical DNS resolution data collected from multiple vantage points across the internet.
-Unlike active DNS queries that generate real-time lookups and generate logs on target infrastructure, passive DNS is captured from existing traffic and provides a complete historical record.
+Passive DNS (pDNS) is a repository of historical DNS resolution data collected from multiple observation points across the internet.
+Unlike active DNS queries, which generate real-time lookups and produce logs on the target's infrastructure, passive DNS is captured from existing traffic and provides a complete historical record.

 How Passive DNS Works

-Internet Service Providers, DNS resolvers, and security vendors collect DNS query/response pairs as they traverse the network.
-These records are then aggregated into a database indexed by domain, IP address, and time period.
-When you query passive DNS, you receive a timeline showing every IP address a domain has resolved to, from when the record was first observed until the last observation.
-This historical view reveals infrastructure changes, rotation patterns, and timing relationships.
+Internet providers, DNS resolvers and security vendors collect DNS query/response pairs as they traverse the network.
+These records are then aggregated into a database indexed by domain, IP address and time period.
+When you query passive DNS, you get a timeline showing every IP address a domain resolved to, from when the record was first observed to the last observation.
+This historical view reveals infrastructure changes, rotation patterns and temporal relationships.

 Threat Hunting with Passive DNS